MicrosoftDocs/ATADocs/ATPDocs/atp-whats-new.md

 *Applies to: Azure Advanced Threat Protection*

 # What's new in Azure ATP

+## Azure ATP release 2.49
+Released October 7th, 2018
+-	**New detections: Suspicious DNS Communication** (preview)<br>New detection added to help protect against suspicious DNS communication attacks:

+    -	This detection helps detect attacks against the DNS protocol.
+In most organizations the DNS protocol is not monitored and rarely blocked for malicious activity.
+This enables an attacker on a compromised machine to abuse the DNS protocol.
+Malicious communication over DNS can be used for data exfiltration, command and control, and/or evading corporate network restrictions.

+- **New functionality** <br>Azure ATP **user role** enhanced with the following capabilities:
+  - Change status of security alerts (re-open, close, exclude, suppress)
+  - Set scheduled reports
+  - Set entity tags (sensitive and honeytoken)
+  - Exclusion of detection
+  - Change language
+  - Set notifications via email or syslog

+- A temporary increase in **Reconnaissance using directory services queries** security alerts that occurred on 09/16/2018 was identified and resolved.

+- This version also includes fixes and improvements for multiple issues.

 ## Azure ATP release 2.48
 Released September 16th, 2018